Defending against OUI Refusals in Southern Maine

 If there is enough doubt in the Examiner’s mind about any of these elements, the suspension may be rescinded, saving the accused a minimum 275-day license suspension.
 However, this won’t stop the criminal proceedings.

-Why should you fight an OUI BMV suspension?
+Why fight an OUI BMV suspension?

 The most obvious reason for fighting an OUI suspension is to prevent your license from being automatically suspended for a minimum of 275 days.